TheDarkWeasel/protogame/README.md

-# BloodBuilder
+# Necrosynthesis
-BloodBuilder is a simple RTS, with the following rules:
+Necrosynthesis is a simple RTS, with the following rules:
   - Units are built for no costs at all
   - For constructing a building you need blood
   - Blood is provided by sacrificing units